nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and place it into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+   1. Open a command terminal, `cd` into the folder you put the JAR file in, and use the `java -jar context.jar` command to run the app.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   1. You may enter `exit` to the text box at the top of the window to close the app, `cd` to the same folder before in terminal and use the `java -jar context.jar` command to re-launch the app.<br>
        Expected: The most recent window size and location is retained.

 ### Adding a new contact